-41-72 credit hours (core and one concentration area) Core courses (28 credit hours) One of the following Thea 225, The Theater Experience One of the following Thea 386, History of Theater I Acting/Performance concentration (13 credit hours) One of the following not used in the Core Thea 334, Acting II 3 Thea 335, Audition Technique 1 Thea 338, Directing 3 Course selected from the following: 3 Course selected from the following: 3 • Engl 306, Major Author: Shakespeare 3 • Mus 240, Class Voice 3 • Mus 262 or 362, Opera Workshop 7 • Thea 200, Theater Practice 7 • Thea 331, Stage Management 7 • Thea 350, Playwriting 7 • Thea 355, Arts in London 7 • Thea 388, Themes in Drama 7 • Thea 412, Mainstage Project 7 Design/Technical concentration (13 credit hours) One of the following not used in the Core Thea 332, Design for Theater
+41-72 credit hours (core and one concentration area)

+Core courses (28 credit hours) One of the following Thea 201, Theater for Social Change 3 Thea 225, The Theater Experience 3 One of the following 3 Thea 234, Acting I Thea 235, Power of Story One of the following Thea 386, History of Theater I 3 Thea 387, History of Theater II 3 Thea 409, Internship 3 Thea 410, Senior Seminar 3 Thea 414, Senior Project 1 Thea 200, At least six semesters participation in theater productions NC Acting/Performance concentration (13 credit hours) One of the following not used in the Core Thea 334, Acting II Design/Technical concentration (13 credit hours) One of the following not used in the Core Thea 332, Design for Theater

-Art 242, History of Art II Comm 212, Digital Media Production I Comm 240, Communication Research Thea 200, Theater Practice Thea 336, Contemporary Drama Thea 338, Directing Thea 355, Arts in London Thea 388, Themes in Drama Thea 412, Special Project Theater arts education concentration (55 credit hours) Thea 245, Aesthetics Thea 332, Design for Theater Thea 234, Acting I Thea 350, Playwriting One of the following: Thea 412, Special Project .1 Secondary education courses .36 Film studies concentration (22 credit hours) Comm 212, Digital Media Production 3 Comm 386, Film 3 CCCU Film Studies Program (see film production major) 16 At least four semesters participation in GCTV and/or theater NC Generalist concentration (13 credit hours) One of the following not used in the Core Any theater courses, with advisor's approval10 Student learning outcomes Graduates in theater will: Develop an understanding of theater as collaborative and interdisciplinary.
+Courses selected from the following Art 242, History of Art II Comm 212, Digital Media Production I Thea 336, Contemporary Drama Thea 338, Directing Thea 355, Arts in London Thea 388, Themes in Drama Thea 412, Special Project 6

+Theater arts education concentration (55 credit hours)

+Thea 245, Aesthetics

+Thea 332, Design for Theater

+One of the following not used in the Core

+• Thea 235, Power of Story

+Thea 338, Directing 3

+Thea 350, Playwriting

+One of the following:

+• Thea 388, Themes in Drama

+Educ 330, Fine Arts for Children

+Thea 412, Special Project

+Secondary education courses .36

+Film studies concentration (22 credit hours)

+Comm 296 Film

+Comm 386, Film

+At least four semesters participation in Globe TV, FiveCore, and/or theater

+Generalist concentration (13 credit hours)

+One of the following not used in the Core 3

+Comm 204, Expository Writing

+Comm 240, Communication Research Final 200, Major Author: Challegone and

+Engl 306, Major Author: Shakespeare

+Any theater courses, with advisor's approval .
+10

+Student learning outcomes

+Graduates in theater will:

+Develop an understanding of theater as collaborative and interdisciplinary.

 Demonstrate basic skills in effective oral, written and visual communication.

-Comprehend foundational concepts and practices in the theater discipline and develop fluency in one or more concentration areas.Develop a style of leadership that shows respect for others and models the college's core values.
-Gain a clear understanding of how their work is perceived by others.
-Develop a clear sense of Christian ethics and standards in the theater field.
+Comprehend foundational concepts and practices in the theater discipline and develop fluency in one or more concentration areas.

+Develop a style of leadership that shows respect for others and models the

+college's core values.

+5. Gain a clear understanding of how their work is perceived by others.

+6. Develop a clear sense of Christian ethics and standards in the theater field.

 Have a working understanding of available theater and related careers and avocations.

-Be prepared for graduate school.
-Serve the campus community and broader public through co-curricular involvement.
+8. Be prepared for graduate school.

+Serve the campus community and broader public through co-curricular

+involvement.

+Planning guide

-First year Goshen Core The Theater Experience
+First year Goshen Core

+The Theater Experience

+Theater Practice

-Second year Theater Practice The Power of Story or Tech/Design course Goshen Core Expository Writing History of Theater Theater Practice Comm Research Courses in major SST Third year Goshen Core History of Theater Theater for Social Change Theater Practice Fourth year Upper-level courses in major Balance of Goshen Core Balance of major Senior Seminar Internship
+The Power of Story or Tech/Design course

+Expository Writing History of Theater Theater Practice Comm Research Courses in major

+History of Theater

+Theater for Social Change

+Theater Practice

+Upper-level courses in major

+Balance of major Senior Seminar Internship

 Transfer students must have a minimum of nine hours of theater courses at Goshen College.
 The Thea 409/Internship should be in the student's area of concentration.
 A senior recital and a portfolio or its equivalent are required for graduation.
 A secondary teacher education program in theater arts for grades 5-12 is available.

 Students should elect the theater education concentration described above.
 The program requires 36 credits of education courses, including a semester of student teaching.
 The first education class, Educ 201, should be taken in May term of the first year or fall of the sophomore year.
 See the education catalog and web pages for more details about requirements.